Build Your Own Multicopter¶

 There are expensive, high end Multicopters, which are generally oriented to commercial photo or video use and outside our scope here.

-All of the Copters I have and will be putting together incorporate 3DR APM, PX4 or Pixhawk Flight Controllers.
+All of the Copters I have and will be putting together incorporate a Pixhawk flight controller

 These are the best and most capable flight controllers available and they have great DIYDrones community support.